shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***description:***

-The SQL query uses a Common Table Expression (CTE) named sold_per_customer to generate a temporary result set that calculates the popularity of items purchased by each customer.
+The SQL query uses a Common Table Expression (CTE) named `sold_per_customer` to generate a temporary result set that calculates the popularity of items purchased by each customer.

-- Within the CTE, it selects the customer_id, product_id, and calculates the number of times each product was purchased by the customer (items_sold) using the COUNT(product_id) function.
+- Within the CTE, it selects the `customer_id`, `product_id`, and calculates the number of times each product was purchased by the customer (items_sold) using the `COUNT(product_id)` function.
-- The results are grouped by customer_id and product_id using the GROUP BY clause, ensuring that the purchase count is calculated for each product of every customer.
+- The results are grouped by `customer_id` and `product_id` using the GROUP BY clause, ensuring that the purchase count is calculated for each product of every customer.
-- The DENSE_RANK() function assigns a rank to each row within the partition of each customer_id, ordered by the purchase count (items_sold) in descending order.
+- The `DENSE_RANK()` function assigns a rank to each row within the partition of each `customer_id`, ordered by the purchase count (items_sold) in descending order.
 The most popular product(s) for each customer receive a rank of 1.
-- Next, the main query retrieves the customer_id, the purchase count (items_sold), and the product name (product_name) by joining the CTE with the menu table on the product_id field.
+- Next, the main query retrieves the `customer_id`, the `purchase count` (items_sold), and the product name (product_name) by joining the CTE with the menu table on the product_id field.
 It filters the results to include only the rows where the rank (rank_value) is equal to 1, which corresponds to the most purchased product(s) for each customer.
 - Finally, the results are sorted by customer_id, returning each customer's ID, their most popular product, and the number of times it was purchased.
 This query accounts for cases where multiple products are tied as the most popular for a single customer by including all such products in the result.